-In 2016, Katherine Padula from the University of South Florida conducted archaeological digs in Yulee Sugar Mill Ruins Historic State Park and the surrounding area.
-The goal of her investigation was to learn more about the plantation's boundaries and structures, especially the enslaved laborers' quarters, in order to see how they reflect the power structures and relationships on the plantation, and to help give voice to the enslaved laborers who have thus far been excluded from the general narrative on Margarita.
+In 2016, Katherine Padula of the University of South Florida conducted archaeological digs within Yulee Sugar Mill Ruins Historic State Park and the surrounding area.
+The goal of her investigation was to learn more about the plantation boundaries and structures, especially the enslaved laborers' quarters, in to gauge their reflection on historical operations and relationships on the plantation, and to add voice to the enslaved laborers whose historical record in the plantation narrative is minimal.
 (Padula 2017) In total, 16 shovel tests were conducted within the park boundary.
 One of which resulted in artifacts being unearthed near the ruins.
 Shovel digs performed on adjacent private properties were positive for artifacts as well including a portion of a hearth structure that could have been the chimney remains of a slave quarters.
-If possible, contacting Katherine Padula during the interpretive planning process is recommended.
+Coordination with USF archaeological researchers during the interpretive planning process is recommended.